Nevada inmate whose execution called off found dead in cell

-LAS VEGAS (AP) — A twice-convicted murderer who declared two years ago that he wanted to die, but whose execution was postponed twice, was found dead Saturday from an apparent hanging, Nevada state officials said.
+LAS VEGAS (AP) — A twice-convicted murderer who had repeatedly said he wanted to die by lethal injection was found dead in his death-row prison cell from an apparent hanging, officials said Saturday.

-Scott Raymond Dozier, 48, was found unresponsive in his death-row cell at the state’s maximum-security prison in Ely, Department of Corrections spokeswoman Brooke Santina said.
+Scott Raymond Dozier, 48, was found unresponsive in his solo death-row cell at the state’s maximum-security prison in Ely, Department of Corrections spokeswoman Brooke Santina told The Associated Press.

-Dozier gave up appeals and insisted the state carry out the death sentence he received in 2007 for separate killings of methamphetamine drug trade associates in 2002 in Phoenix and Las Vegas.

-Twice his lethal injection was scheduled, only to be called off amid court fights over a never-before-tried three-drug combination that Nevada planned to use — including the powerful opioid fentanyl.

 Most Read Nation & World Stories